 3. Understand your current financial situation

 It’s time to get real and face the reality of your financial circumstances.
 Get to know your real numbers, including your total income, monthly expenses, and the balances on your debt.
 Get familiar with minimum monthly payments, interest rates, penalties, and fees.

 Take time to reflect on what are the triggers to your debt stress and the leading causes of your debt.
-As you work on understanding the debt, you’ll slowly begin to feel in control.
+As you work on understanding the debt, you’ll slowly begin to feel less lost and in control.